ASHORTWORK

 The Abib 15-centricity of the OT does not carry forth into the New Testament.
 Nothing in the New Testament Passover service or its meaning transfers into Abib 15.
 By the time Abib 15 actually arrived, Jesus Christ was dead and had already been buried.
 No event in the suffering and sacrifice of Jesus Christ in the New Testament occurred on Abib 15.
 However, two new symbols in a brand new ceremony were instituted by Jesus Christ on the evening of Abib 14.
 These new symbols were the wine and the bread.

-Total Studies: 2
+Total Study Papers: 2